botman/botman/README.md

 | Argument | Description
 |--- |---
 | pattern | A string with a regular expressions to match
-| callback | Callback function that receives a BotMan object, as well as additional matching regular expression parameters
+| callback | Callback function or `Classname@method` notation that receives a BotMan object, as well as additional matching regular expression parameters
 | in | Defines where the Bot should listen for this message.
 Can be either `BotMan::DIRECT_MESSAGE` or `BotMan::PUBLIC_CHANNEL`

 ```php